the pipeline, end to end

 Ranked craft rules demonstrated with Wrong:/Right: example pairs and a closing voice sample, because examples steer a model better than adjectives do.

 Before committing to a whole book, you can hear the voice: generate a short calibration passage in the locked style, react to it, revise the guide, and hear it again.
 And locking the plan runs an instant structural preflight — do the budgets sum? does every scene have a defined exit? did every bible section arrive? — so setup can't silently fail.
-A malformed outline is repaired automatically once before the tool asks you for help.
+A malformed outline is repaired automatically once before the tool asks you for help — and an under-planned one gets its arithmetic done for it: the tool computes how many scenes are missing at what length, asks for exactly those, and rejects the result unless every existing scene survives untouched.

 2 · draft